Due to the COVID-19 pandemic, work search requirements have been modified as follows:

 Q: Will my work search record be verified?

 Yes.
 We will verify the information you provide with the contacts you list.
-If you knowingly give us false information about your work search activities, it is considered fraud and can lead to severe penalties.
+According to New York State regulations, if you knowingly give us false information about your work search activities, it is considered fraud and can lead to severe penalties.

 Q: How many employers must I contact each week?